Quick answer

 What to do

 2. For a first-time fitting: ask the teacher for a referral to a trained pointe fitter, not just any dance store employee.
 A proper fitting takes 30-60 minutes and involves assessing box width, vamp depth, shank strength, and how the dancer's foot moves in the shoe.
-Your teacher knows who the qualified fitters are in your area.
+Your teacher knows who the qualified fitters are in your area, and the pre-fitting prep (what to wear, what to bring, what to skip) matters more than any single shoe choice.

-3. For a reorder: the only safe online reorder is the exact same brand, exact same model, exact same width and size as the pair that was professionally fitted.
+4. For a reorder: the only safe online reorder is the exact same brand, exact same model, exact same width and size as the pair that was professionally fitted.
 Even then, confirm with your fitter before ordering, because manufacturers occasionally update a model's shank strength or box construction without changing the name.
+When the new pair arrives, sanity-check it against the dead pair before the dancer takes a single class in them: hold both side by side, flex the shanks against the table, press the box width between thumb and finger.
+If the new shank flexes noticeably easier or harder, or the box feels meaningfully different in the hand, that is a return-and-refit signal, not a break-in situation; pushing through a quietly changed model is how a fitted pair becomes a wrong-shoe injury.

-4. Understand that foot changes disqualify online reordering.
+6. Understand that foot changes disqualify online reordering.
 Growth spurts, changes in training intensity, a foot injury, or a teacher saying the current shoes aren't working all require a new in-person fitting, not an online order.
+(The my child outgrew their dance shoes mid-season walkthrough is the corresponding playbook for non-pointe shoes, where reordering online IS the answer for a known-fit pair in the next size.
+Pointe is the exception, not the rule, and the same growth signals that trigger a calm online reorder for ballet slippers trigger a full new fitting for pointe.)

-5. Budget for accessories at fitting time, not before.
-Pointe accessories (toe pads, gel spacers, ribbons, elastics) are chosen and adjusted at the first session.
+7. Budget for accessories at fitting time, not before.
+Pointe accessories like toe pads, gel spacers, ribbons, and elastics are chosen and adjusted at the first session, and they usually add about $25 to $50 on top of the shoe (the gel toe pads, around $30, are the bulk of it).
 Buying them before the fitting often means buying the wrong type.
 Ask the fitter what they recommend after the shoe is selected.

 Common mistakes